Illiana Expressway

-The Illiana Expressway, also known as the Illiana Corridor, was a controversial proposed toll road in northeastern Illinois and northwestern Indiana.
+The Illiana Expressway, also known as the Illiana Corridor, was a controversial proposed tolled freeway in northeastern Illinois and northwestern Indiana.
 Formal environmental impact statement studies were begun in April 2011 and were led jointly by the Illinois Department of Transportation (IDOT) and Indiana Department of Transportation (INDOT).
 It was planned as being approximately 50 mi in length, mostly in Illinois, connecting Interstate 55 (I-55) in Illinois to I-65 in Indiana.
 The freeway was scheduled to open in 2018.
 However, construction plans were shelved in 2015 when Illinois Governor Bruce Rauner issued an executive order delaying the construction of new highways in the state.

 Route description

-The proposed route of the Illiana Expressway would have placed it between Interstate 55 in Illinois to Interstate 65 in Indiana, passing just south of the Joliet Army Ammunition Plant.
+The proposed route of the Illiana Expressway would have placed it between Interstate 55 in Illinois and Interstate 65 in Indiana, passing just south of the Joliet Army Ammunition Plant.

 History

 Origins

 The vision of the Illiana Corridor dates back to the 1909 Plan of Chicago by Daniel Burnham and Edward Bennett that included an "Outer Encircling Highway" serving northeastern Illinois and northwest Indiana.
 Conceptual highway corridors linking Illinois and Indiana south of Interstate 80 were also studied by regional planning agencies in both states in the 1960s and 1970s.
 More recently, feasibility studies for a potential Illiana expressway were completed in 2009 by Indiana and a supplemental study in 2010 by Illinois.
 These showed that transportation improvements could be possible, and set the stage for formal studies.

-Following completion of these studies, a memorandum of understanding was signed on June 9, 2010 by the Governors of Illinois and Indiana, which formalized the partnership between the two states for planning a potential new transportation linkage.
-Recently enacted legislation in both states also allows a "public private partnership" or "P3", which allows private sector financing for constructing or operating a transportation facility.
+Following completion of these studies, a memorandum of understanding was signed on June 9, 2010, by the Governors of Illinois and Indiana, which formalized the partnership between the two states for planning a potential new transportation linkage.
+By late 2014, legislation in both states enabled a "public private partnership" or "P3", which allows private sector financing for constructing or operating a transportation facility.